Epipelagic Langlands parameters and L-packets for unitary groups: Calculation of Langlands parameters and -packets

 Viewing $P_F \cong P_{F_{\alpha}} \subset W_{F_{\alpha}}$, this composite extends to $W_{F_{\alpha}}$, hence induces by local class field theory a character of the 1-unit group $ \xi_{\alpha} \co U_{F_{\alpha}}^1 \rightarrow \CC^{\times}$.
 By assumption this homomorphism is trivial on $U_{F_{\alpha}}^2$.
 Using the choice of uniformizer $\omega$ we obtain a character

 Then we set

-where $\lambda$ is the Langlands $\lambda$-function of (\cite{Lang76}, Theorem 2.1).
-In the case at hand, namely that of a tamely ramified quadratic extension, there is a concrete description of $\lambda$ as a normalized Gauss sum: if $q := \# k_{F_{\pm \alpha}}$, then (\cite{BH05} Lemma 1.5)
+where $\lambda$ is the Langlands $\lambda$-function of \cite[Theorem 2.1]{Lang76}.
+In the case at hand, namely that of a tamely ramified quadratic extension, there is a concrete description of $\lambda$ as a normalized Gauss sum: if $q := \# k_{F_{\pm \alpha}}$, then \cite[Lemma 1.5]{BH05}

 Note that this a (fourth) root of unity.